LOST-STATS/lost-stats.github.io/NewPageTemplate.md

 # Name of Page (don't put INTRODUCTION here; put the name of the page)

+If this is your first time writing a new LOST page, please consider giving the [Contributing](https://lost-stats.github.io/Contributing/Contributing.html) page a look.

 INTRODUCTION SECTION

 Remember that you can use inline math, e.g. $$x + y$$.
 In general, you should render variables in math mode ($$X$$, $$Y$$, etc.)